 Stepping inside THE ADVENTURERS' CLUB elicits exciting tales of military and scientific exploits, as well as literary and artistic achievement.
 The Club's walls are replete with mementos of British conquest and exploration.
 Famous figures of the time congregate to discuss and demonstrate science, military adventure, literature and the arts.
 You might even see a member of the Royal Household!

-Pay a call on Mr. Dickens' family at THE DICKENS FAMILY PARLOUR.
-Visit with Mr. Dickens' family as well as characters from his novels, visiting performers and and occasionally the illustrious Mr. Dickens.
+Pay a call at the DICKENS FAMILY PARLOUR and visit with his family, characters from his novels, visiting performers and and occasionally even the illustrious author himself.
 Partake of festive parlour games, Christmas carols and sing-alongs, and observe a working Victorian kitchen.
 Even Mr. Scrooge comes by to pay his respects during the holiday season!

 Down by the Thames, sounds of raucous merriment draw the venturesome soul to MAD SAL'S DOCKSIDE ALE HOUSE, where Pipe & Bowl Morris perform lusty traditional dances celebrating beer, flirting, and the pleasures of country life; and the gentlemen of Brass Farthing lift a frothy good ale with their rollicking songs.
 The Friday Street Fellowship joins the musical festivities and the jolly tars of the Paddy West School of Seamanship troll out Songs of the Seven Seas.
 Patrons can sing along to rowdy favorites in the Broadside Music Hall Revue, in which comic artistes delivery side-splitting bawdy songs, and a brassy bevy of high-kicking beauties from across the Channel take to the stage in the wicked Le CanCan Bijou.

-CHARACTERS ON THE STREET: A multitude of characters come to life from the pages of Mr. Dickens' novels - Bob Cratchit and Tiny Tim, David Copperfield and Nicholas Nickelby, Mr. Pickwick and Nancy, mingling with colorful street characters of the period - roving chimney sweeps, musicians, carolers, music hall performers, and saucy sailors.
+CHARACTERS IN THE STREETS: A multitude of characters come to life from the pages of Mr. Dickens' novels - Bob Cratchit and Tiny Tim, David Copperfield and Nicholas Nickelby, Mr. Pickwick and Nancy, mingling with colorful street characters of the period - roving chimney sweeps, musicians, carolers, music hall performers, and saucy sailors.
 See Robert Peel's new "Peelers" as they patrol the streets of London keeping the citizens of London safe from the likes of Bill Sykes and Fagin's underaged pickpockets.
-There are more than 700 costumed players to entertain you at the Great Dickens Christmas Fair!
+There are over 700 costumed players to entertain you at the Great Dickens Christmas Fair!